nauam/Courses/docs/manual/job-options.md

 **Important Note**

-"Secure" option values are not stored in the QW Control database when the Job is executed, but the value that is entered is exposed to use in scripts and commands.
+"Secure" option values are not stored in the Rundeck database when the Job is executed, but the value that is entered is exposed to use in scripts and commands.
 Make sure you acknowledge these security implications before using them.
 Secure options are available for use in scripts and command like any other option value:

 - as plaintext arguments using `${option.name}`